stephancill/ecp-client-ios/README.md

 # town

-town is an ios app that lets you post comments to the ethereum comments protocol. join the testflight https://t.me/+xs2OaEu_928yZTI0
+town is an iOS app that lets you post comments to the Ethereum Comments Protocol.
+Join the testflight https://t.me/+xs2OaEu_928yZTI0

 ## Stack